According to Alibaba founder Jack Ma, “Blockchain technology could change our world more than people imagine.”

 You may also be interested:

 There are two ways blockchain can empower online multi seller eCommerce marketplace platforms:

 - enhancing traditional marketplaces with blockchain-powered tools.

-While OpenBazaar is an example of an eCommerce marketplace system that is built on the basis of blockchain, there are many ways to add the technology to a traditional online multi store shopping mall.
+While OpenBazaar is an example of a multi seller marketplace system that is built on the basis of blockchain, there are many ways to add the technology to a traditional online multi store shopping marketplace.

 Blockchain-powered currencies — cryptocurrencies — are commonly used as blockchain-based alternative payment methods, which are transparent, provide instant payouts, are convenient for sellers, and help to avoid an additional fee for foreign payments.

-The online multi-seller mall is using blockchain to help sellers share their product journey from production to purchasing with the customers:
+The online multi seller marketplace is using blockchain to help sellers share their product journey from production to purchasing with the consumers: